Call 911 or your local police if you are experiencing violence now.

 - Sexual assault centres

-- $4 million each year supports 11 sexual assault centres and the Association of Alberta Sexual Assault Services.
+- $9.7 million each year supports 12 sexual assault centres and the Association of Alberta Sexual Assault Services.
+This represents an increase or over 5.5 million in 2018.

 - Family violence prevention